 Google’s Keyword Planner Tool provides estimates on the cost-per-click for each keyword.
 With this information, you can estimate how much money you’ll need to spend to gain a new customer and whether that expense is affordable.
 For example, let’s say you’re an accountant and each new customer is worth about $1000 to you.
 In your area, the average cost-per-click is $5 and for every 100 clicks, you get about 2 new customers… a 2% conversion rate.
 That means, for every 100 clicks you spend $500 but you bring in $2000.

 On the flip side, let’s imagine a business where the cost-per-click remains $5, the conversion rate remains 2%, but a new customer is only worth $100.
 For every 100 clicks, you’re spending $500 and only bringing in $200.
-The best the campaign can hope for is to break even.
+The best that the campaign can hope for is to break even.

 Not knowing your numbers in advance is a very common mistake for small business owners and often leads to a lot of wasted money.
 Beware!